What are Wetlands and why do we care?

 The Biggest Threats to Wetlands

-Even though protections for wetlands have increased over the last couple decades, there are still several threats that pose significant problems:
+Even though protections for wetlands have increased over the last couple of decades, there are still several threats that pose significant problems:

 Increased pollution, as wetlands are often viewed as “dumping grounds” for cities, construction, and agriculture.